maier/nad/OPERATIONS.md

 #### What about SSL?

-nad supports SSL.
-Refer to the man page for more information.
+nad supports SSL, see [Options](OPTIONS.md) for more information.

 ## Man

-Further documentation can be found in the nad manpage: `man nad`.
+Further documentation can be found in the nad manpage: `man -M /opt/circonus/man nad`.

 If nad is not installed, you can render the manpage locally with:
 ```
 groff -mmandoc -Tascii nad.8 | less
 ```

-A copy is also available on the [wiki](https://github.com/circonus-labs/nad/wiki/manpage).
+A copy is also available in this [repository](man/nad.md).